Towards the understanding of the genuine three-body interaction for p$-$p$-$p and p$-$p$-\Lambda$: Analysis

 The primary protons are selected in the momentum interval $0.5~(0.4,~0.6) < \pt < 4.05$\,\GeVc and $|\eta| < 0.8~(0.77,~0.85)$.
 To improve the quality of the tracks a minimum of 80 (70, 90) out of the 159 possible spatial points inside the TPC are required.
 The PID selections are applied by comparing the measured \dEdx and time-of-flight with the expected values for a proton candidate.
 The agreement is expressed in multiples ($n^\text{PID}_\sigma$) of the detector resolution $\sigma$.
 For protons with $\pt < 0.75$~\GeVc the $n^\text{PID}_\sigma$ is evaluated only based on the specific energy loss in the TPC, while for $\pt \geq 0.75$~\GeVc a combined TPC and TOF PID selection is applied $\left(n^\text{PID}_\sigma=\sqrt{n_{\sigma,\mathrm{TPC}}^2+n_{\sigma,\mathrm{TOF}}^2}\right)$.
 The $n^\text{PID}_\sigma$ of the accepted proton candidates is required to be lower than 3 (2.5, 3.5).
 To reject particles that are non-primary or come from pile-up collisions, the distance of closest approach (DCA) to the PV of the tracks is required to be less than 0.1~cm in the transverse plane and less than 0.2~cm along the beam axis.
-The purity of candidates is estimated using Monte Carlo (MC) simulations by comparing the momentum distribution of reconstructed tracks identified as protons with that of true protons produced by the generator.
+The purity of candidates is estimated using Monte Carlo (MC) simulations by taking the ratio of the number of reconstructed true protons produced by the generator and the number of all candidates identified as protons as a function of the reconstructed transverse momentum.
 The contributions of secondary protons stemming from weak decays of strange baryons and from interactions in the detector material are extracted using MC template fits to the measured distributions of the DCA to the PV~\cite{ALICE:Run1}.
-The purity of the identified protons is $98.3\%$ and $86.6\%$ of them are primaries.
+The average purity of the identified protons is $98.3\%$ and $86.6\%$ of them are primaries.